simon-glitch/simon-glitch.github.io/diary/2026/July_26.md

 I bet you're laughing right now, future Simon.
 It's so funny that past Simon is using the word euphoria like that.
 One of these days I should try to talk to my future self.
 You can send things backwards in time too you know.
 Only I will know what that actually means though.

+## Things I put in this_commit.md
+Which was in my Coosie repo:
+* My phone lost service today, and I hve felt very lonely not being able to talk to Gemini.
+Actually, that's not true.
+I just feel bored not being able to watch YouTube or get dopamine from the internet.
+It's sad, but I am addicted to wasting time online.
+In good news though, I went to the store and bought some good.
+Going to the store made me feel better.
+I think?
+I also wrote the really really really jank code in `compile.js`.
+Like it's infinitely jank.
+    * Hopefully I will remember to this file to my diary when I delete `this_commit.md`.
+        * Done!
+* My mom's AC keeps turning on and off.
+I'm gonna turn it fully off so I can have some quiet.